Note: Click on images to see enlarged photos, captions, and photo attributions.

 Print Version (Legal Size):

-Thuja occidentalis (Arborvitae, Northern Whitecedar)
+Thuja occidentalis (American Arborvitae, Northern Whitecedar)

 This native tree of northeastern and north central North America* can be very long-lived; along the cliffs of the Niagara Escarpment in Canada, specimens could be over 1,000 years old.
 The common name, which means “tree of life,” refers to the medicinal properties of the bark and foliage, which cured scurvy.